Paternal age effect: History

 Birth defects were acknowledged in the children of older men and women even in antiquity.
 In book six of Plato's Republic, Socrates states that men and women should have children in the "prime of their life" which is stated to be twenty in a woman and thirty in a man.
 He states that in his proposed society men should be forbidden to father children in their fifties and that the offspring of such unions should be considered "the offspring of darkness and strange lust."
 He suggests appropriate punishments be administered to the offenders and their offspring.

 In 1912, Wilhelm Weinberg, a German physician, was the first person to hypothesize that non-inherited cases of achondroplasia could be more common in last-born children than in children born earlier to the same set of parents.
 Weinberg "made no distinction between paternal age, maternal age and birth order" in his hypothesis.
 In 1953, Krooth used the term "paternal age effect" in the context of achondroplasia, but mistakenly thought the condition represented a maternal age effect.
 The paternal age effect for achondroplasia was described by Lionel Penrose in 1955.
 At a DNA level, the paternal age effect was first reported in 1998 in routine paternity tests.

 Scientific interest in paternal age effects is relevant because the average paternal age increased in countries such as the United Kingdom, Australia and Germany, and because birth rates for fathers aged 30–54 years have risen between 1980 and 2006 in the United States.
 Possible reasons for the increases in average paternal age include increasing life expectancy and increasing rates of divorce and remarriage.
 Despite recent increases in average paternal age, however, the oldest father documented in the medical literature was born in 1840: George Isaac Hughes was 94 years old at the time of the birth of his son by his second wife, a 1935 article in the Journal of the American Medical Association stated that his fertility "has been definitely and affirmatively checked up medically," and he fathered a daughter in 1936 at age 96.
-In 2012, two 96-year-old men, Nanu Ram Jogi and Ramjit Raghav, both from India, claimed to have fathered children that year.